stardust-4/clicker-game/README.md

 ### **_Description_**

 ##### This is my clicker game project.
 My goal is to create an idler/clicker type of game that allows for a relaxing gameplay that can be done while multitasking.
+The goal is to attain the GOLDEN COOKIE

 ---